VisionSystemsInc/docker_recipes/README.rst

    FROM vsiri/recipe:pipenv as pipenv
    FROM debian:9
    RUN apt-get update; apt-get install vim
-   COPY --from=pipenv /tmp/pipenv /tmp/pipenv
+   COPY --from=pipenv /usr/local /usr/local
-   RUN /tmp/pipenv/get-pipenv; rm -rf /tmp/pipenv || :
+   ...
+   # Only needs to be run once for all recipes
+   RUN for patch in /usr/local/share/just/container_build_patch/*; do "${patch}"; done

 .. note::